thmolena/thmolena/README.md

 ### 🔑 Molena Nguyen's Coding Portfolio

-This is a summary of 85 projects of Molena on Github.
+This is a summary of 85 projects on Github.

 Topics/ Areas / Programming Languages | Projects
 ---------- | --------